ProGNOMmers/ruby-rails-documentation/README.md

 I :heart:'d RailsAPI: it included the Ruby and Ruby On Rails docs merged together.

-But RailsAPI is no more online.
-So this project aims to provide the Ruby and Ruby on Rails merged documentations.
+But RailsAPI is online no more, so this project aims to replace it.

 ## Current releases